juanmatias12/CodepathCapestoneProject/README.md

 - [ ]   Workout Stream
     * User can view a feed of activities from users they follow.
     * User can like and comment on someone else’s activity.
-- [ ]   Workout Recording Screen
-    * User can record workouts.
-    * For weightlifting: Enter exercises performed, number of sets, reps per set, and weight used.
-    * For running: Enter total miles run, total run time, pace, and heart rate.
-Sync from GPS-enabled devices.

 - [ ]   User Search Screen
     * User can search for other users by usernames or other profile details.
     * User can follow/unfollow other users from search results.